Rogue 417

 Rogue 417 is a 1984 role-playing game supplement for Fringeworthy published by Tri Tac Games.

 Contents

-Rogue 417 is the first expansion module for the Fringeworthy interdimensional RPG, and details a post-holocaust alternate earth that has been devastated by the accidental release of a highly virulent plague virus in a lab accident in Syria.
+Rogue 417 is the first expansion module for Fringeworthy, and explores the devastation caused by the unintentional release of the highly deadly virus called Rogue 417 after accident in Syrian laboratory.

 Reception

 William A. Barton reviewed Rogue 417 in Space Gamer No. 70.
 Barton commented that "Overall, Rogue 417 is an excellent first expansion module for Fringeworthy and should prove useful to gamers of any after-the-holocaust RPG currently on the market.
 I recommend it highly."